-Expedia Inc. (EXPE), an online travel- booking service, said it is buying a majority stake in German hotel booking and search site Trivago for about $628 million in cash and stock, seeking to expand its presence in Europe.
+Expedia Inc. (EXPE:US), an online travel- booking service, said it is buying a majority stake in German hotel booking and search site Trivago for about $628 million in cash and stock, seeking to expand its presence in Europe.

 Expedia’s stake in Dusseldorf-based Trivago will be 61.6 percent, the companies said in a statement.
 Expedia is paying 434 million euros in cash and 43 million euros in common stock.
 Trivago’s co-founders and management will continue to operate the site, which delivers search results for more than 600,000 hotels from about 140 booking sites.